Online Banking Scam Alerts

 At RCU we give our full attention to making your online banking experience as safe and secure as possible, so you can use our electronic services with confidence.
 But online security doesn't stop there – it involves every computer on the internet, even yours.

 Recently a small number of Members have reported seeing an unfamiliar page when they attempt to log in online.
 This page ask for Credit Card information.
-This is not a real online banking or Business eBranch page, but is part of a computer infection/scam designed to steal your Credit Card information.
+This is not a real online banking or business online banking page, but is part of a computer infection/scam designed to steal your Credit Card information.
 Below is a picture of what this page looks like, followed by what it is, what to do if you see it, and how to prevent having your computer infected with malicious software like this.

 What it is?